flisanp/ms3-baby-food-recipes/README.md

 404 error page from [this blog post](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-vii-error-handling)

+Code that will fix the validation requirements for Materialize select elements, copied from Code Institue lesson: Materialize Form Validation

 `def is_logged_in` - Function that returns None if the user isn't logged in otherwise returns the username, by mentor Reuben Ferrante

-Help from mentor Reuben Ferrante with functions for error handling and to make them more efficiently
+Help with functions for error handling and to make them more efficiently, by mentor Reuben Ferrante

 The lessons from The mini project by Tim Nelson

 ### Content
-Recipes that I've added comes from these websites (with a few moderations on some):
+Recipes that I've added comes from these websites (a few moderations were made on some recipes):

 [Banana Pancakes](https://babyfoode.com/blog/banana-pancakes-for-baby/)
 [Oatmeal Porridge](https://www.eatingbirdfood.com/oatmeal-for-babies/)